tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

   * What their partners should focus on improving during their next interview.

-* Students de-prioritize discussing the specific coding solutions at this stage; the important piece is not the answers, but how well students communicated their thought processes.
+* Students should de-prioritize discussing the specific coding solutions at this stage; the important piece is not the answers, but how well students communicated their thought processes.

 ---

 ### 7. Student Do: Repeat (Remainder)

-In this activity, students break off into new pairs and repeat the procedures outlined in activities 3-5 for the remainder of the class.
+In this activity, students break off into new pairs and repeat the procedures outlined in activities 4-6 for the remainder of the class.

-* Allow 2 minutes for groups to switch partners, so that each individual works with a new classmate.

-  * This can be as simple as one partner shifting seats to the left, and one shifting seats to the right.
+* Instructors should allow 2 minutes for students to find new partners, so that each individual works with a new classmate.
+This can be as simple as one partner shifting seats to the left, and one shifting seats to the right.

-* Repeat the procedure outlined in sections **2** through **4** for the remainder of class.
+* Repeat the procedure outlined in activities **4** through **6** for the remainder of class.

-* If the final interview round would run over the end of class, you have two choices:
+* If the final interview round is expected to run past the end of class, instructors have two choices to account for timing constraints:

-  * Adjust the time allotments for the final round of interviews to fit class necessary—two 15 minute sessions is acceptable, for instance.
+  1. Adjust the time allocations for the final round of interviews to fit within the remainder of class.
+For example, two 15 minute sessions for each student in their respective pairs.

-  * Swap roles.
-Have students choose a question for you to work on, and verbalize your problem solving strategy for them.

-    * Alternatively, work through a problem with the class as a whole.
+  2. Perform a live walkthrough of a sample interview problem with the class as a whole, allowing students to witness the technical interviewing skills of a veteran instructor.

 ---

-### 8. Conclusion (0:00)
+### 8. Review and Reflect (5 mins)

+In this activity, instructors end the class with a review/discussion regarding students' technical interviews.

+Facilitate student reflection by asking the students questions like:

+* How did they feel during their mock interviews?
+Why did they feel that way?

+* Did the problem-solving methodologies help their interviewing performances?

+* What could they have done better in the future?

+* Do they feel more confident now that they've had some technical interview practice?

-* Slack out the solutions for each interview question students worked on today for later review.
+Then, slack out the coding solutions for each interview question to the students for future reference.

-  * Emphasize that the solutions are of secondary importance to adequate communication.